vippsas/vipps-ecom-api/vipps-ecom-api-quick-start.md

    * `Ocp-Apim-Subscription-Key` - Merchant subscription key.
    * `merchantSerialNumber` - Merchant id.
    * `mobileNumber` - The mobile number for the test app profile you have received or registered.

+You can update any of the other environment variables.
+Be aware of this:

-   * `amount` - The desired amount Integer value minimum 100 in øre.
+* Any currency amount must be an Integer value minimum 100 in øre.
+* Any URL must be `https`.

 ## Make API calls